Anton Muscatelli: University of Glasgow

-Muscatelli succeeded Sir Muir Russell as principal and vice-chancellor of the University of Glasgow in October 2009.
+Professor Muscatelli succeeded Sir Muir Russell as principal and vice-chancellor of the University of Glasgow in October 2009.
 One of his first actions was creation of a post of senior vice-principal, with responsibility for internationalisation, a key aspect of his strategy for the university.
 He also put forward proposals to the University Court to restructure the university's nine faculties into four colleges: College of Arts, College of Medical, Veterinary and Life Sciences, College of Science and Engineering and College of Social Sciences.
 Such structures already existed, or have since been adopted, at other large universities in the UK, including Birmingham, Manchester and Edinburgh.
 The plans for restructuring were approved and brought into effect in August 2010.
 At the same time, the university's new strategy was unveiled entitled 'Glasgow 2020: A Global Vision'.
 In the last 13 years under Muscatelli's leadership, the University of Glasgow has risen rapidly in world university rankings, and is now in the top 100 universities in the world according to the Times Higher Education and QS University rankings.

 Glasgow University has also become increasingly popular with international students as a result of the greater focus on international links, with demand for Glasgow University places more than doubling since 2009.
 Glasgow now has more than 11,000 international students on its Scottish campuses.
 The University of Glasgow has also improved its research quality, as assessed by the UK Research Excellence Framework (REF).
 In the latest 2021 REF exercise, the University of Glasgow was ranked in the top 10 in the Russell Group, and the top University in Scotland.

 Since 2010, the university has also increased its international reach, launching several new transnational education programmes in Singapore, with Singapore Institute of Technology, and in China, with a joint school of engineering being launched with UESTC in Chengdu in 2013.
+Professor Muscatelli retired from his post as Principal and Vice-Chancellor in 2025 after 16 years in the post.